 Review the treatment considerations for patients with tenosynovitis.

-Summarize the importance of collaboration and communication amongst the interprofessional interprofessional team to improve outcomes for patients affected by tenosynovitis.
+Summarize the importance of collaboration and communication amongst the interprofessional team to improve outcomes for patients affected by tenosynovitis.

 Tenosynovitis is a broad term describing the inflammation of the fluid-filled synovium within the tendon sheath.
 It commonly manifests as pain, swelling, and contractures, depending on the etiology.
 The condition can affect any tendon in the body surrounded by a sheath but has a predilection for the hand, wrist, and foot.
 A basic understanding of the tendon anatomy allows the clinician to appreciate the pathophysiology, treatment, and complications.
-The tendon anatomy and relationship to the tendon sheath is well illustrated in the hand.
+The tendon anatomy and relationship to the tendon sheath are well illustrated in the hand.

 The tendons' intricate arrangement in the hand permits the gripping, grasping, and precise motor function of the hand.
 Shortly after exiting the carpal tunnel at the wrist, the tendons of flexor digitorium superficialis and profundus muscles cross the palm and enter tunnels formed by the fibrous sheaths on the palmar aspect of each digit.
 Within each tunnel, the tendons are surrounded by a synovial sheath or bursa.
 Together, the fibrous tunnel and synovial covering form the tendon sheath.